FaridSafi/react-native-gifted-chat/README.md

 ## Notes for [Redux](https://github.com/reactjs/redux)

 The `messages` prop should work out-of-the-box with Redux.
-In most cases this is all you need.
+In most cases, this is all you need.

 If you decide to specify a `text` prop, GiftedChat will no longer manage its own internal `text` state and will defer entirely to your prop.
 This is great for using a tool like Redux, but there's one extra step you'll need to take: